 Set Up a Lookup Field

-To join these tables, add a lookup column to the Demographics dataset definition:
+To join these tables, an administrator must add a lookup column to the Demographics dataset definition:

-- Go to the dataset or list of interest -- the table where you want the lookup to originate.
-For example, Demographics.
+- Go to the dataset or list where you want to show the data from the other source.
+Here, Demographics.